Coalfire-Research/Red-Baron/modules/linode/phishing-server/README.md

 # phishing-server

-Creates an instance in AWS to be used as a phishing server.
+Creates an instance in Linode to be used as a phishing server.
 SSH keys for each instance will be outputted to the ssh_keys folder.

 # Example